Dental Implant Failure & Salvage – DeLand, FL

 Ensuring Your Dental Implants Last a Lifetime

 Over the last couple of decades, the dental implant treatment has been nearly perfected, boasting an impressive 95 percent success rate.
-However, in certain situations, patients may be at a higher risk of experiencing a failed dental implant in DeLand, including those who smoke or chew tobacco, have an uncontrolled autoimmune disease, or other bad oral habits.
-Dr. Christopher Cowell and our team can help diagnose and salvage a failed dental implant to make sure that all of the time and effort that you put into restoring your smile doesn’t go to waste.
+However, in certain situations, patients may be at a higher risk of experiencing a failed dental implant, including those who smoke or chew tobacco, have an uncontrolled autoimmune disease, or other bad oral habits.
+Dr. Christopher Cowell and our team offer dental implant failure and salvage in DeLand, FL to make sure that all of the time and effort that you put into restoring your smile doesn’t go to waste.

 Why Do Dental Implants Fail?